-BAR MAY BE LIABLE AND HAVE INSURANCE FOR PEOPLE INJURED – MN ATTORNEYS
+BAR RESPONSIBLE FOR PEOPLE INJURED – MN LAWYERS INSURANCE

-Minnesota law requires bars to have insurance to compensate people who are injured at a bar in MN or in a drunk driving incident if a customer is over-served or illegally served.
+Minnesota law requires every bar to have insurance to compensate people who are injured at a bar in MN or in a drunk driving incident if a customer is over-served or illegally served by the bar.
 Proving that a customer has been over-served is difficult and requires significant investigation to successfully sue the bar and hold them responsible for your injury.
-Our MN lawyers represent people injured at a bar and we have good investigators to help with these cases.
+Our Minnesota lawyers represent people injured at a bar or nightclub and we have good investigators to help win these cases.

 Here is the law regarding minimum insurance requirements that the bar owner must have for people injured at a bar in MN.
-Call our lawyers for a free consultation if you have questions or would like to discuss your case.
+Call our top attorneys for a free consultation if you were injured at a bar or by a drunk customer from a bar.
+We will answer your questions and discuss your case with you.

 340A.409 LIABILITY INSURANCE.